cockroachdb/docs/src/current/v23.2/operational-faqs.md

 To restart your cluster, you should either:

-- Use multiple terminals to start multiple nodes at once.
+- Use multiple terminal windows to start multiple nodes in the foreground.
 - Start each node in the background using your shell's functionality (e.g., `cockroach start &`) instead of using the `--background` flag.

 ## Why is memory usage increasing despite lack of traffic?